Montelibero/MTLA-Documents/Internal/Principles/Principles.en.md

 We reject the monopoly on truth and acknowledge that our point of view is limited by our experience.
 We don't make decisions on behalf of others and we respect their right to make their own choices.

-## 5. The Importance of Local Communities
+## 5. The Support for Local Communities

 The development and security of Montelibero's territorial communities are a priority for us, as participants of the Montelibero movement.